 - Make sure that you always have enough medicine.
-Order a new prescription at least 2 weeks before you will run out. - Make sure that the medicine you have at home has not reached the 'use by' date on the packaging.
+Order a new prescription at least 2 weeks before you will run out. - Make sure that the medicine you have at home has not reached the 'best before' or 'use by' date on the packaging.
 Give old medicines to your pharmacist to dispose of.